sam-grant/EventNtuple/utils/rooutil/draft.md

 4. Add to validation places:
   - [PrintEvents.C](examples/PrintEvents.C): at least the first and last leaf in the struct
   - [create_val_file_rooutil.C](../../validation/create_val_file_rooutil.C)
+     - copy contents of struct
+     - then copy and replace e.g. "int " with "TH1F* h_trksegsmc_" etc
 5. If appropriate, add branches to other classes (e.g. Track.hh) and to ```Event::Update()```